oliveiraleo/oliveiraleo.github.io/index.md

 \- An one hour long introductory talk (entitled "They are watching us") about government mass surveillance and the Edward Snowden's revelations (currently available at [Odysee](https://odysee.com/@leo_http:5/they:9d) and [LBRY](lbry://@leo_http:5/they:9d));

+\- Material in a [slideshow format](https://gitlab.com/oliveiraleo/privacytalk2023) regarding Edward Snowden's revelations containing several sources of information and some studies too;

 ## LoRa/LoRaWAN

 \- A [repository](https://github.com/oliveiraleo/LoRa) containing materials regarding the LoRa radio frequency transmission technology and LoRaWAN network protocol;